nikahmadz/Firedash/index.md

 ---

-Firedash is an Admin Panel for Firebase Apps.
-It is a web application that is meant to be deployed to a Firebase project.
-Firedash helps you manage your Firebase App with an intuitive and easy-to-use interface, right on your browser.
+Firedash is an instant web application that is meant to be **deployed to a Firebase project**.
+It serve as an Admin Panel for Firebase Applications.
+Firedash helps you manage your Firebase Application with an intuitive and easy-to-use interface.

 ---

 **This project is currently being developed.
-[View Current Status](https://github.com/nikahmadz/Firedash/wiki/project-status)**
+[View Project Status](https://github.com/nikahmadz/Firedash/wiki/project-status)**

 ---